Lock Down Your Future

 Cybersecurity is booming!
 As technology influences the modern world more and more, it's imperative to safeguard financial data and securely send messages, among many other things.
 Virtually every industry worldwide requires the securing of data and networks.

 Cybersecurity is essential to our personal and professional lives.
-With a projected growth over 30 percent across the next decade, the cybersecurity industry will create thousands of new jobs every year.
+With a projected growth of over 30 percent across the next decade, the cybersecurity industry will create thousands of new jobs every year.
 You'll be primed to succeed in the high-pay, high-reward world of digital security with a BS in Cybersecurity from IUP.

 Why Major in Cybersecurity at IUP?